phorward/pynetree/README.md

 $ pynetree "@int /[0-9]+/; f: int | '(' e ')'; t: @mul( t '*' f ) | f; e: @add( e '+' t ) | t;"
 ```

-# Requirements
+## Requirements

 pynetree is written in pure Python.
 It runs natively with any Python >= 2.5.

 The only import done so far is the build-in `re` module for regular expression support.
 Nothing more is required!

-# Features
+## Features

-pynetree so far provides

-- A top-down packrat parser with support of direct and indirect left recursive grammars.
+- Top-down packrat parser with support of direct and indirect left recursive grammars.
-- Mostly linear parsing time, even for left-recursive grammars due a powerful memorization algorithm.
+- Mostly linear parsing time, even for left-recursive grammars.
-- Grammars can be expressed as dict objects or by a BNF-grammar.
+- Grammars can be expressed as dict objects or using a BNF-like language.
 - Support functions for generating and traversing abstract syntax trees (AST).
 - Lexical analysis can be performed via regular expressions (re), string or by Python callables.

-Please check out http://pynetree.org to get help and the newest updates on the pynetree project.

-The pynetree project is under heavy development, so that changes in API, function names, syntax or semantics may occur and need existing projects to be ported.

-It has been developed in the course of implementing a top-down parser supporting left-recursive grammars.
+The parser has been developed in the course of implementing a top-down parser supporting left-recursive grammars.
 Therefore, pynetree is a parser that implements a modified version of the packrat parsing algorithm, but with the approach to provide true BNF-styled grammars, as known from other parser development tools and frameworks.
+The used algorithm is described in the paper [Packrat Parsers Can Support Left Recursion \[2007\]](http://www.vpri.org/pdf/tr2007002_packrat.pdf) by Warth, Douglass and Millstein.

-# Getting started
+## Getting started

 pynetree is not a parser generator in classic terms like yacc or bison.
 It
 can be seen as a library to directly express and parse the desired grammar
 within Python code.

-## Command-line interface
+### Command-line interface

 Nevertheless, a command-line interface is provided for rapidly grammar
 prototyping and testing.